 2012 was the 75th anniversary of SIYC which was celebrated at the opening day ceremonies.

 The year 2013 found SIYC operating on smooth seas with Commodore Jim Sheperd at the helm.
 When our club coordinator, Marge Matz ,had a serious injury and unable to perform her duties the members came together to keep the club running smoothly.

 2014 under direction of Commodore Mike Buchko the club was again on smooth waters.
 The quartermaster position was created.
 A social committee was started highlighting new events for the members. special events included a lobster night and a New England Clam bake.
 Every effort was made to live up to our claim of The " Friendliest Yacht Club on the Bay".

-2015 found the club under e leadership of Robert Luckritz with another year of achievements.
-The updated website became a useful and helpful tool for the membership.
-The historical records of the yacht club were digitized.
+2015 found the club under the leadership of Robert Luckritz with another year of achievements.
+A new secure website was created and became a useful and helpful tool for the membership.
+About half of the historical records of the yacht club were digitized covering 1937 to 1980.
 The yearbook was improved with beautiful colored photographs.